SFTtech/openage/doc/ideas/gameplay.md

 ### Forests

  - A single villager can hide (per some tile area) in the forest for sneak attacks.
 Maybe can only visible to a certain type of unit.
 But invisible to other villagers (until they pop out and start building stuff)
- - Gaia flock of birds rises up from a tree when startled, when tree is felled or when many people approach and fly off-map, sound indicator hearable a little bit more far (players know whensomeone goes near a woodline at your starting base -> maybe towering?)
+ - Gaia flock of birds rises up from a tree when startled, when tree is felled or when many people approach and fly off-map, sound indicator hearable a little bit more far (players know when someone goes near a woodline at your starting base -> maybe towering?)

 ### Gaia Units

  - Bear
-   - could have forage sights, farms, and shore fish as locations that it will try to “eat” from
+   - could have forage sights, farms, and shore fish as locations that it will try to "eat" from

  - Mercenaries could be hired in the wilderness at a camp to act on behalf of a player
    - not just buying a unit for gold, resources have to be determined